benzhou1/overlook.nvim/README.md

 # overlook.nvim

-Floating popups for peeking at code locations without overlooking where you are.
+Stackable floating popups for peeking at code locations without overlooking where you are.

 ## Demo